YamamotoLabUCSF/SampleSheet/README.md

 ---
 #### <span style="color:dodgerblue">2.1.
 Python 3 setup</span>

-<span style="color:dodgerblue"> Firts confirm that Python 3 (required) and Jupyter Notebook (optional) are available on your system, or download & install by following the steps below</span>
+<span style="color:dodgerblue"> First confirm that Python 3 (required) and Jupyter Notebook (optional) are available on your system, or download & install by following the steps below</span>